• Home

 What will the trucking industry do then?

-Longer trailers.
-Some companies are investing in longer trailers so they can move more freight per trip.
-Moving more per trip means fewer trips but it also means the driver is taking even more risks because these trucks are harder to handle.
-And they mat only get paid a few cents more per mile.
+Moving more freight per trip means fewer trips but it also means the driver is taking even more risks because these trucks are harder to handle.
+And they may only get paid a few cents more per mile.

 Now the question becomes, why doesn’t the trucking industry make changes to eliminate these problems?